foundry-matrix/tddadam/README.md

 2. Run ```npm install```.

-3. If editing script files, cd to the scripts dir and run ``` watchify public/scripts/main.js -v -o public/scripts/build/main.js```, leave running to update built file on the fly.
+3. If editing script files, run ```watchify public/scripts/main.js -v -o public/scripts/build/main.js```, leave running to update built file on the fly.
 N.B.
 You will need to intall watchify globally in order to invoke it ```npm install -g watchify```.

 4. To view in local browser, run ```npm start```.
 (Or install nodemon and use that.)